- Active recall is one of the most powerful study methods in existence, and it has a cult-like following, particularly among medical school students.

 - “How I got into the Dean’s List using ACTIVE RECALL“

 Is all the attention on this study method warranted?
-Or is it simply a fad that’s about to die?
+Or is it simply a productivity-related fad?

 In this article, I’ll be using an evidence-based approach to find out just that.